 I wish every city had such an extensive, well-maintained, and reliable system of public transportation like Singapore.

 And it’s cheap, too.
-I recommend you buy the tourist pass, which gives you an unlimited amount of rides, right at Changi Airport.
-There are passes for one, two, or three days for SGD 10, SGD 16, and SGD 20.
-Even if you follow the sunny day itinerary, the pass should pay since you will hardly be able to avoid using public transportation.
+I recommend buying the tourist pass, which gives you an unlimited amount of rides, right at Changi Airport.
+There are passes for one, two, or three days for SGD 22, SGD 29, and SGD 34.
+Even if you follow the sunny day itinerary, the pass should pay out since you will hardly be able to avoid using public transportation.

 With your brand new pass, you then travel from the airport downtown to your hotel.
-To get to the Robertson Quay Hotel, you can take bus No. 36 going to the Dhoby Ghaut station from where you have to walk about one km / 3/4 mile.
+To get to the Robertson Quay Hotel, you can take bus No. 36 going to the Dhoby Ghaut station from where you have to walk about one kilometer.
 Get alternative connections on SBS Transit.

 Morning Activities

 Singapore is a tropical country, so the chance that you will model your cute summer dress is quite high.
-But you better take also a light cardigan or a large scarf with you since the busses, malls, and many restaurants are air-conditioned; not as cold as in the US, but still chilly enough to catch a flu.
+But you better take also a light cardigan or a large scarf with you since the buses, malls, and many restaurants are air-conditioned.
+Although they are not as cold as in the US, they are still chilly enough to catch the flu.

 The fastest way to get there is walking – within 20 minutes you’ll be at South Bridge Road where especially the blocs between Cross Street and Sago Lane are just amazing.